mahendrabairagi/nvidia_jetson_nano_aws_workshop/README.md

 #### 2.3 Setup and configure Inference code using AWS Lambda

 Go to [AWS Management console](https://console.aws.amazon.com/console/home?region=us-east-1) and search for Lambda

 Click 'Create function'

 Choose 'Blueprints'

-In the search bar, type “greengrass-hello-world” and hit Enter
+In the search bar, type “hello-world” and hit Enter

 Choose the python blueprint and click Configure